Prerequisite:Open to Canvas-Certified Faculty

 What Delta faculty are saying about this class:

 - Worth the time.
 My Canvas courses were ok before, but they are good now, and I am excited about making them excellent before next semester!

 - Enjoy the ride!
 This is one of the best classes for improving your class shell to help students have a much clearer road map to follow.

 - The sooner you take this course, the better an online teacher you will become.
 The things taught will decrease the unknown and increase your competence.

 - There is so much more to learn and it can get discouraging… but take baby steps and you will love the results!

-Faculty who complete this class with a grade of 70% or higher will be eligible to receive a $300 stipend and 15 hours of Flex.
+Faculty who complete all four Design Challenge assignments and earn a minimum of 161 points (a grade of 70% or higher) in the class will be eligible to receive a $300 stipend and 15 hours of Flex.

 Jim Marteney is a Certified Trainer and has been teaching online for over 15 years.
 He is an advanced user and trainer with deep experience in leading training and pedagogy courses for online teaching and learning.
 After teaching at Los Angeles Valley College for over thirty-five years, Jim is now Professor Emeritus of Communication Studies.
 For his last 6 years, Jim was the college’s Distance Learning Trainer where he had the opportunity to help design instructor’s classes and improve their online teaching skills.